HomeMigration Guides

 VirtIO Drivers: Install Before or After (But Install Them)

 Proxmox uses the VirtIO paravirtualized driver stack for storage and networking — the same driver model used by KVM/QEMU across the board.
 Windows doesn't ship with VirtIO drivers.
-If you didn't pre-install them while the VM was on ESXi (step 4 of the pre-migration checklist), here's how to handle it post-migration:
+If you didn't pre-install them while the VM was on ESXi (step 4 of the pre-migration checklist), the post-migration procedure is:

 1. In the Proxmox VM configuration, temporarily set the disk bus to SATA instead of VirtIO SCSI.
 This lets Windows boot without the VirtIO storage driver.

 2. Boot the VM.
 Attach the VirtIO ISO as a virtual CD-ROM (download from fedorapeople.org).
-[AFFILIATE: VirtIO Windows Drivers]
+VirtIO Windows Drivers

 3. Run the VirtIO installer or manually install drivers from the ISO via Device Manager.